Billion Dollar Business

-Has anyone seen the movie, “Business of Being Born?”
-Ricky Lake has been a monumental spokesperson for the money making backdrop systems present in the United States compared to other countries.
-Our society has made birth a booming business to be part of.
-Health care system has created assembly line maternity systems for women to deliver their babies in.
+Has anyone seen the movie “Business of Being Born?”
+Ricky Lake has been a monumental spokesperson for the money-making backdrop systems present in the United States compared to other countries.
+Our society has created a booming business to be part of.
+The healthcare system has created assembly-line maternity systems for women to deliver their babies.
 Midwives are here to change that!
-We need more midwifery owned and operated birth center, home birth practice, women’s health clinic supporting families back into the normal birth era.
+We need more midwifery-owned and operated birth center, home birth practice, women’s health clinic to support families back into the normal birth era.

 Babies and Birth is a business that needs to be profitable to stay open to helping families, but we don’t need to make it a high-volume, quantity practice.
 Insurance is paying more and more for quality.
 Preventing complications, lower cesarean section rates, and higher breastfeeding rates are very negotiable tactics to use when discussing the “value” of your service and fee schedule rates.

 Midwives can make great money taking care of families.